On this page:

 num is set to a value larger than 0, Ice automatically calls

-Communicator::shutdown once the communicator has been idle for
+Communicator::shutdown when its server thread pool has been idle for

-num seconds.
-This shuts down the communicator's server side and causes all threads waiting in
+shutdown shuts down the communicator's server side and causes any thread waiting in

 Communicator::waitForShutdown to return.
 After that, a server will typically do some clean-up work before exiting.
 The default value is 0, meaning that the server will not shut down automatically.
 This property is often used for servers that are automatically activated by IceGrid.

-On Windows, the server idle time takes effect only once the server thread pool idle threads have been reaped (the thread idle time can be configured with the ThreadIdleTime thread pool property.
+For .NET applications and Windows C++ applications, the server idle time takes effect only once all the server thread pool idle threads have been reaped (the thread idle time can be configured with the ThreadIdleTime thread pool property.

 Specifies the host name or IP address of a SOCKS proxy server.
 If